 In: Red Legacies in China: Cultural Afterlives of the Communist Revolution, edited by Jie Li and Enhua Zhang.

-In: Jiyi (Memory), translated by Du Guanshan.
+In: Jiyi (Remembrance), translated by Du Guanshan.

 In: Afterlives of Chinese Communism, edited by Christian Sorace, Ivan Franceschini, and Nicholas Loubere.